Pete Brewster: Regular season

+Playoffs

 Coaching career

 Following the completion of his playing career, Brewster was a receivers coach with the Kansas City Chiefs and the Minnesota Vikings, earning a Super Bowl ring with the Chiefs in Super Bowl IV.

 After football

 Brewster retired from football and lived in Peculiar, Missouri on the outskirts of Kansas City.
 He is enshrined in the Indiana Football Hall of Fame.
 He died in Belton, Missouri on January 3, 2020, at the age of 89.